randolphdomingo4-hub/ai-interview-coach/ai-interview-coach/README.md

 Final Recommendation: Good technical answer.
 Improve grammar, spelling, and add measurable results such as downtime reduction, defect reduction, or cycle time improvement.

+## How to Run

+1. Download or clone this repository.
+2. Open the project folder.
+3. Run the Python file:

+`python app.py`

+4. Enter the target role and interview answer when prompted.

 ## Future Improvements
 - Add AI API integration
 - Add grammar correction